St Botolph's Church, Slapton

-The Church of St Botolph's, Slapton, also referred to as Slapton, St Botolph, is the ancient parish church of the village of Slapton near Towcester in West Northamptonshire, United Kingdom.
+The Church of St Botolph, Slapton, also referred to as Slapton, St Botolph, is the ancient parish church of the village of Slapton near Towcester in West Northamptonshire, United Kingdom.
 Constructed sometime around the late 12th and early 13th centuries the church is notable for its almost complete surviving set of late medieval wall paintings, widely considered the finest in Northamptonshire.
 The interior was described by Nikolaus Pevsner as "memorably intimate".
 The church is designated as a Grade I listed building.

 History

 Constructed on an area of high ground at the north end of the modern village, the churches history is intertwined with that of the villagers and Slapton Manor, located immediately to the west of the church.
 Its construction would have been overseen by the Manor House, at that time owned by a branch of the De Lucy family who are commemorated by the inclusion of their family crest in the east window over the high altar.
 The Knight family, later keepers of the manor, are also commemorated widely in the churches monuments.
 It was initially built sometime in the late 12th to early 13th century and was added to in the 14th century.
 The wall paintings were an evolving work between the 14th and early 16th centuries and being situated in the naves, the area of the church associated with the laity, represent the religious preoccupations of the common people.
 The wall paintings were probably whitewashed at the time of all the others in the country during the Edwardian reformation.
 The church continued to act as the villages parish church under the new Protestant church structure and contains a variety of post reformation fixtures and fittings.
 The vicarage located to the north is 19th century.
 The tower was reconstructed in 1878–9.
 The wall paintings were uncovered in the 1950s-1970's and have made the building one of Northamptonshire's most significant medieval antiquarian sites.

 View of the church from the south showing chancel and south aisle.